Last editedJul 20234 min read

 If you’d like to read more about how we ensure privacy and security, check out this article.

-If you use GoCardless on a Standard, Plus, or Pro subscription, Instant Bank Pay transactions are priced exactly like your domestic bank debit pricing.
-Each payment request will cost 1% and 20p per payment.
-Fees are capped at £4, and there are no high value transaction fees for Instant Bank Pay.
-If you are on an Enterprise plan, please get in touch with us at firstname.lastname@example.org or reach out to your Customer Success Manager.
+If you use GoCardless on a Standard, Advanced, or Pro plan, Instant Bank Pay transactions are priced exactly like your domestic bank debit pricing.
+See our full list of plans and pricing here.
+If you have a custom pricing agreement, please get in touch with us at email@example.com or reach out to your Customer Success Manager.

 In case you’re wondering…